jhelming73/Project-1/README.md

 - Uses Javascript for DOM manipulation ✔

-- Be deployed online, using [Github Project pages](https://pages.github.com) and/or to a custom domain. ✔
+- Be deployed online, using [Github Project pages](https://pages.github.com) and/or to a custom domain ✔

 - Uses semantic markup for HTML and CSS (adhere to best practices) ✔